 As far as student life activities are concerned, HEC Paris has developed new measures which will be in place at the start of the academic year.
 Naturally, these measures will be adjusted according to the evolution of the health situation in France and the governmental directives which we may receive between now and then.

 The first measure concerns the health regulations in place on campus.
 These regulations include the rules for wearing a mask, which are mandatory in all shared and interior spaces on campus.

 Since July 20, 2020 and until further notice, the wearing of masks is compulsory in France in all enclosed public places.

 Once on campus, a mask must be worn everywhere on campus and in our Paris facilities except in your residence room.
 This includes all outdoor spaces.

 Masks are available at the Welcome Desk at the entrance of the campus or in the medical center.
 All collaborators, professors or students remain free to use any medical or public mask (s)he wishes.
 We also recommend you to bring your own mask for your arrival on campus.

-The school will provide a healthy kit in September, comprised of five cloth (reusable) face coverings and one hand sanitizer bottle per faculty, staff and student in degree programs.
+The school will provide a health kit in September, comprised of five cloth (reusable) face coverings and one hand sanitizer bottle per faculty, staff and student in degree programs.

 Students’ Arrival protocol